Changelog

 returnSeriesis now defunct, usereturnsinstead.a number of generic functions from base R now get only S3 methods for ‘timeSeries’ objects.
 Previously they were turned into S4 generics with S4 methods.

-streamlined timeSeries methods for a number of functions.
-Left only S3 methods or only S4 methods were suitable.
+"timeSeries"methods for a number of functions.
+Left only S3 methods or only S4 methods were suitable.consolidated the NAMESPACE.

 timeSeries 4032.108